SalbugVR/VRChat-Avatar-Scaler/README.md

 ### Avatar and world change handling

 Every time you switch avatar, VRChat changes scale to match the avatar's author set scale or last-saved scale.
-The scaler can respond automatically the moment this happens:
+The scaler can respond automatically the moment this happens.
+The re-applied height is always the last height you explicitly set — VRChat's own reset value is safely ignored even if it arrives shortly after the change event.

 | Mode | What happens |
 |---|---|